Can Candan (Director/Producer, Turkey)

 Christian Bergmann (Producer, Germany)

-Political Scientist and Curator.
+Political Scientist, Curator & CEO.
 He completed his BA in European Studies at Maastricht University in the Netherlands, and his MA in Labour Policies and Globalization at the Global Labour University in Kassel/Berlin in Germany.
-Currently, he is a PhD student at the University of Kassel and an affiliated researcher at the Social Policy Forum at Bogazici University in Istanbul, writing his thesis is on “The Turkish Taxation System and Social Inequalities in Turkey”.
-He is also the initiator and curator of the exhibition project “77□13 – Political Art and Resistance in Turkey” that took place in July/August 2015 at the neue Gesellschaft für bildende Kunst (nGbK) in Berlin.
-He works and lives in Istanbul.
+He is the initiator and curator of the exhibition project “77□13 – Political Art and Resistance in Turkey” that took place in July/August 2015 at the neue Gesellschaft für bildende Kunst (nGbK) in Berlin.
+Currently, he is the Political Director and CEO of „Paul Open Search“, a search platform for political content.
+He works and lives in Berlin.

 Ayşe Çetinbaş (Producer, Turkey)

 She was born in 1979 in Germany and graduated from the Economics Department of Istanbul University in 2002.
 After completing her Masters in European Public Policy at the University of Greenwich, she began working as a production assistant on various national and international documentary projects.
 In 2008-2014, she took part in the executive committee of the International 1001 Documentary Film Festival organized by the Association of Documentary Filmmakers.
 She worked as a fixer in various international TV, newspapers and magazines.
 As the co-founder of Surela Film Production, she undertook the production of Prison Nr.5: 1980-84’ (2009), My Child (2013), Dr. Şivan (2013) and Bakur (2015).
 Yıldız Alpar: From Bedii Raks Till Today’ (2011) was the first documentary she directed.